 Public health attracts Williams students and alumni who want to address these challenges and who want to make a difference in improving the quality of life in their local communities, states, their country and the world.
 A liberal arts education is the best preparation for the interdisciplinary nature of public health.
 From majors in sciences and social sciences to education and languages, there is a public health program for you.

 Individuals seeking to apply to accredited schools and programs in public health use the SOPHAS online service.
 Admission timelines vary widely from school to school as do deadlines and recommendation letter requirements.

 Did you know Williams College offers an area of concentration in Public Health?
-Visit the Public Health website for more information regarding the program and course offerings.
+Visit the Public Health website for more information regarding the program, course offerings, summer internship opportunities and more.

 Thinking about pursuing Public Health and want to talk more about it?